Eyelid Surgery

 What Is the Procedure Like?

-During the Surgery: We start with administering anesthetic to ensure a pain-free procedure.
+We start with administering an anesthetic to ensure a pain-free procedure.
+This may be only local anesthetic or sedation.
 Dr. Williams will move step-by-step through your agreed-upon plan.
 This will involve creating incisions, removing excess skin and fat, and tightening and repositioning tissues.
 All incisions are created in the natural crease of the eyelid to avoid visible scarring.

-After the Surgery: Dr. Williams will close all incisions, and you will be taken to a comfortable room to rest for a time.
-Once you are ready, you can return home that same day with your arranged driver.
+Dr. Williams will close all incisions, and you will be taken to a comfortable room to rest for a time.
+There is no rush.
+Simply take your time, and then, once you are ready, you can return home on the same day with your arranged driver.
+We recommend arranging for a driver ahead of time to avoid delays.

 Types of Eyelid Surgery